Enquire Today For A Free No Obligation QuoteGet a quote

-Worried about landlord negligence and looking for assistance?
+Are we worried about landlord negligence and looking for assistance?
 We can help.

-As a tenant living in the UK, you have certain rights when it comes to your living conditions – and many of these will be laid out via binding contract signed between you and your landlord, via lettings agency or otherwise, at the start of your rental period.
+As a tenant living in the UK, you have certain rights when it comes to your living conditions – and many of these will be laid out via a binding contract signed between you and your landlord, via lettings agency or otherwise, at the start of your rental period.

-However, there may unfortunately come a time where you feel your land lord is negligent as per the agreement – whether this is as a result of housing disrepair, escalating fees without notice or other breach of contract, it is always important to understand your rights when it comes to potential landlord negligence.
+However, there may, unfortunately, come a time where you feel your landlord is negligent as per the agreement.
+Whether this is due to housing disrepair, escalating fees without notice or other breaches of contract, it is always essential to understand your rights when it comes to potential landlord negligence.

 For more information, please complete the contact form provided.

-It’s then recommended that you follow up shortly afterwards should the matter remain unresolved.
+We recommend that you follow up shortly afterwards should the matter remain unresolved.

-Do bear in mind that any cases where landlord negligence is pursued must outright confirm that the tenant in question is not at fault – any problems which have arisen as a result of your failure to act in line with the rent agreement, or as a result of vandalism, will hold no water in court.
-Ensure you follow your rental agreement to the letter.
+Do bear in mind that any cases where landlord negligence is pursued must outright confirm that the tenant in question is not at fault.
+Therefore, any problems caused by failure to comply with the rental agreement or of vandalism will hold no water when you go to court.

 If there is no doubt that your landlord has failed to act in line with those responsibilities required of him in the contract, it is time you took action via discussions with a talented legal team near you or in the surrounding areas.

-If you have been left in a situation where your home has become unsafe or unhealthy to live in as a result of land lord inaction, it is time you sought the support of someone who will be able to offer you tailored legal advice.
+If you have been left in a situation where your home has become unsafe or unhealthy to live in as a result of landlord inaction, it is time you sought the support of someone who will be able to offer you tailored legal advice.

 Is it legal for landlords to act beyond the remits of the rent agreement?
-Not at all – this document is legally binding for you both, and is drawn up impartially with a legal professional to hand.
+Not at all – this document is legally binding for you both and is drawn up impartially with a legal professional to hand.